PatrickMaiyer/Portapack_Wiki/Recon.md

 * the lock duration timer can be yellow colored to indicate that you're not leaving enough time for a SPARSE match of nb_locks to happen

 # Frequencies to scan
 The application parses `FREQMAN\RECON.TXT`  by default.
-If you set something else in the OPT menu under input, then the specified file will be used
+If you set something else in the CONFIG menu under input, then the specified file will be used
 You can use the Frequency manager app (Tools -> **Freq manager**) to add more entries to that list

 Alternatively, you are able to manually input a search range "on the fly" by keying in START and END frequencies.
 It will uses the selected step on screen